 Performance of services

-This is not common for small venues, but popular bands with busy schedules may require a deposit to guarantee their services.
-Most often, the deposit is non-refundable but subtracted from the total after the performance.
+A deposit is a non-refundable monetary fee that the musician can require a client to pay at the time of contracting for services.
+A monetary deposit is a standard policy in the music service industry due to the distinct nature of the industry.
+The deposit protects the musician against possible financial losses if the client cancels.
+This is not common, however, for small venues, but popular bands with busy schedules may require a deposit to guarantee their services.
+Most often, the deposit is non-refundable and subtracted from the total amount due after the performance.

 Relationship of parties